 - 1. Submit an approved application form to ARC Administration at least 24hrs in advance. - 2.
 Ensure the Commissioning procedure can be completed during normal working hours and before 16:00 hours if possible. - 3.
 Contact our Administration Help Desk via 0844 879 1704 (Not ARC Operations or SmartTEST). - 4.
 Confirm what services are being connected and request the system to be placed 'in-service' & 'on-test'. - 5.
 Test each alarm & restore condition, including single and dual path failures. - 6.
 Check all the ARC responses meet with the end-users expectations. - 7.
 Panel manufacturers and signalling providers may delay certain types of alarm conditions to the ARC so be aware of these delays and how they can be tested. - 8.
 Contact our Administration Help Desk via 0844 879 1704 (Not ARC Operations or SmartTEST) for test results. - 9.
 Confirm all alarm signals sent have been received in the correct order. - 10.
 The Help Desk will validate the 'Signalling Test' and ensure that all the information required to support the Alarm Response has been provided. - 11.
-On completion, the site will be taken off test and a commissioning report submitted to the Company grading the connection as Bronze, Silver or Gold based upon the completeness of information supplied and satisfactory transmission of all the required alarm signals as detailed in the Commissioning Process below.
-It is important that the Company advises the ARC if a Commissioning Report is not received.
+On completion, the site will be taken off test and a commissioning report submitted to the Company.